Green Party (Sweden): Church politics

-The party does not directly participate in elections to the Church of Sweden, but Greens in the Church of Sweden, an independent nominating group, participates in church elections at all levels.
+The party does not directly participate in elections to the Church of Sweden.
+However, Greens in the Church of Sweden, an independent nominating group, participates in church elections at all levels.

 Relationship with other parties

 The Green Party has a good relationship with the Social Democrats, and to a lesser extent, with the Left Party.
 The party does not rule out participation in a government with the minor liberal and centre-right parties in Sweden.
 The Green Party on first entering the Riksdag, allied with the Conservative Bloc in opposition to the Social Democrats.
 The Green Party has made clear that its preference among cooperative arrangements with the Conservative Bloc does not include support of a government led by the liberal-conservative Moderate Party.
 However, historically there have been political deals concluded with the parties forming the centre-right Alliance as an example concerning education.
 Co-operation with the Moderate Party on the municipal level are relatively frequent.